Walter-Haynes/COGS/README.md

 For example, you cannot listen to a collider's `OnCollisionEnter` event unless you create a MonoBehaviour script on the *same* GameObject.

-This is problematic for GoCS, because your Systems don't live on the same GameObject as your Components, and yet they are responsible for event dispatch!
+This is problematic for COGS, because your Systems don't live on the same GameObject as your Components, and yet they are responsible for event dispatch!

-To fix that issue, GoCS introduces something called event **proxies**.
+To fix that issue, COGS introduces something called event **proxies**.
 Proxies are small components packaged with GoCS that just forward the built-in Unity messages like  `OnCollisionEnter`, `OnTriggerEnter`, `OnTransformParentChanged`, etc. to normal GoCS events that we can then use in our systems.

 For example, here is how the collision proxy is implemented behind the scenes: